 - primary investigator (PI): a person responsible for execution of computational project and utilization of computational resources allocated to that project

-- collaborator: a person participating on execution of computational project and utilization of computational resources allocated to that project
+- collaborator: a person participating in the execution of a computational project and utilization of computational resources allocated to that project

-- project: a computational project under investigation by the PI - The project is identified by the project ID.
-The computational resources are allocated and charged per project.
+- project: a computational project under investigation by the PI – the project is identified by the project ID.
+Computational resources are allocated and charged per project.

-- jobscript: a script to be executed by the PBS Professional workload manager
+- jobscript: a script to be executed by the Slurm workload manager

-In this documentation, you will find a number of pages containing examples.
+In this documentation, you will find a number of examples.
 We use the following conventions:

 Cluster command prompt: